lsst-sqre/nublado1/tools/manual-deployment.md

 PersistentVolume for the PersistentVolumeClaim to bind.

 Note that our default deployment puts all exported volumes on a single physical volume.
-You can modify the deployment to put any or all `scratch`, `project`, `datasets`, and `software` as separate physical volumes which you then export.
+You can modify the deployment to put any or all of `home`, `scratch`, `project`, `datasets`, `software`, and `teststand` as separate physical volumes which you then export.
 In the real LDF environment they are of course separate volumes managed from an external file server.

-#### NFS Server
+#### NFS v4 Server [not necessarily in kubernetes]

+If you are already in an environment where there is an available NFS server, then you can omit actually providing your own NFS implementation in this step and the next and simply point to the external NFS service.

-The next step is to create an NFS Server that serves up the actual disk.
+The next step is to create an NFS v4 Server that serves up the actual disk.

 `kubectl create -f deployment.yml`

-I created my own NFS Server image, basing it on the stuff found inside the gcr.io "volume-nfs" server.
+I created my own NFS Server image.
 You could probably just use Google's image and it'd be fine.

-If you are already in an environment where there is an available NFS server, then you can omit actually providing your own NFS implementation in this step and the next and simply point to the external NFS service.

-#### Network Volumes

-##### NFS Persistent Volume

-This one is where it all goes pear-shaped.

-Here comes the first really maddening thing: PersistentVolumes are not namespaced.

-And here's the second one: the NFS server defined here has to be an IP address, not a name.
-(This is actually a consequence of the Kubernetes internal DNS being namespaced and PersistentVolumes not being namespaced, but it's not obvious.)

-And here's the third one: you need to specify local locking in the PV options or else the notebook will simply get stuck in disk wait when it runs.
-This does mean that you really shouldn't run two pods as the same user at the same time, certainly not with the same notebook open.

-The first two things combine to make it tough to do a truly automated deployment of a new LSST Science Platform Notebook Aspect instance, because you have to create the service, then pull the IP address off it and use that in the PV definition.

-Copy the template (`home-pv.template.yml`) to a working file, replace the `name` field with something making it unique (such as the cluster-plus-namespace), and replace the `server` field with the IP address of the NFS service.
-Replace the `storage` field with a value a little bit smaller than the physical volume size (empirically, 95% seems to work well).
-Then just create the resource with `kubectl create -f` against your working file.

-If your Kubernetes provider also provides an NFS server, you can skip the creation of the server and just point to the external service's IP address here.

-##### NFS Mount PersistentVolumeClaim

-From here on it's smooth sailing.
-Create a working file from `home-pvc.template.yml`, substitute the `storage` field with the value you used for the PersistentVolume immediately prior, and then Create a PersistentVolumeClaim referring to the PersistentVolume just created:

-`kubectl create -f home-pvc.yml`

-And now there is a multiple-read-and-write NFS mount for your JupyterLab containers to use.

-#### Other Volumes

-As above, repeat for `scratch`, `project`, `datasets`, and `software`.
-Note that `datasets` and `software` are read-only, so you will need to install content to them from the fileserver itself (where the exported volumes reside).

 ### NFS Keepalive Service